Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

-\mysubsubsection{Fused-layer execution} To leverage reuse of intermediate outputs across layers, Alwani et al \cite{alwani2016fused} proposed fused-layer CNNs.
-It processed smaller tile of activations such that tiles of output activations for the next few layers were computed alongside while retaining the corresponding data in the on-chip memory.
-Fig. \ref{fig::fused-layer-CNNs} shows one sample example, where a tile of 5$\times$5 activations ($C\_L$ input channels) of layer $L$ is processed with $M\_L$ filters of 3$\times$3 weights and produces 3$\times$3 output activations ($M\_L$ channels).
-Then, the accelerator uses intermediate output and performs convolution (for layer $L+1$) with 3$\times$3 weights ($M\_L$ channels) of $M\_L+1$ filters and produces 1$\times$1 output activations with $M\_L+1$ channels.
-In \cite{alwani2016fused}, these activation tiles and filters were maintained in on-chip memory.
-Then, such tiles were partially reused while performing the convolution of newer tiles through striding execution in the spatial direction.
-As a result, fused-layers reduced off-chip data transfer of input feature maps by 28\% for the first two layers of AlexNet and by 95\% for the first five layers of the VGG-19 model.
-However, such cascading yields high memory requirements because of storing all the filters of targeted layers and all the input channels of the corresponding spatial tiles of feature maps.
-Therefore, during processing dense tensors, \cite{alwani2016fused} applied the approach to only early layers of models \cite{azizimazreah2019shortcut}.
-Sparse tensors can be efficiently compressed with different encoding formats, which allows to fit more portions of tensors in the smaller on-chip memory, making such fusion opportunities more feasible for reusing intermediate tensors.
-Selection of the tile size and number of layers that can be fused is bounded by on-chip memory capacity.
-So, fusion parameters depend on the actual/anticipated sparsity levels (for weights/activations).
-For efficient executions, the fusion parameters should be explored systematically with other sparsity-aware dataflows (section \ref{sec::dataflows}).
+\mysubsubsection{Fused-layer execution} Fused-layer CNNs \cite{alwani2016fused} leveraged cross-layer reuse by processing a small tile of activations such that outputs for few layers can be computed alongside while retaining the corresponding data in the on-chip memory.
+Fig. \ref{fig::fused-layer-CNNs} shows an example for processing an input tile of 5$\times$5 activations (C\_L input channels) for layer $L$ and finally obtaining 1$\times$1 output activations (M\_L+1 output channels) for layer $L+1$.
+Apart from reusing intermediate outputs for obtaining the output tile, corresponding tiles of intermediate activations and filters are maintained in the memory and reused partially for processing the next tiles (striding execution in the spatial direction).
+Alwani et al. \cite{alwani2016fused} reported reducing off-chip transfers of input feature maps by 28\% for the first two layers of AlexNet and by 95\% for the first five layers of VGG-19.
+Since the cascading by storing all the filters and input channels (dense tensors) requires high memory, \cite{alwani2016fused} applied it to only early layers.
+However, encoded sparse tensors and further tiling across filters/channels allow fitting tensors for multiple layers in the small memory, making such reuse opportunities more feasible.
+The tile size and number of layers that can be fused are bounded by memory capacity.
+So, fusion parameters depend on the actual/anticipated sparsity levels.
+For efficient executions, fusion parameters need to be explored systematically with sparsity-aware dataflows.